-This indicator shows the number of children who are accessing the Foster Child Grant (FCG) in South Africa, as recorded in the SOCPEN administrative data system of the SASSA.
+This indicator shows the number of children who are accessing the Foster Child Grant (FCG) in South Africa, as recorded in the SOCPEN administrative data system of SASSA.

 The FCG is available to foster parents who have a child placed in their care by an order of the court.
-It is a non-contributory cash grant valued at R960 per month from April 2018.
+It is a non-contributory cash grant valued at R1,000 per month from April 2019.
 The grant was initially intended as financial support for children removed from their families and placed in foster care for protection in situations of abuse or neglect.
 The relatively large value of the grant, compared to the CSG, is justified on the basis that the child is technically a ward of the state, and the state is therefore directly responsible for all the child's needs.
 However, the FCG has increasingly been used to provide financial support to caregivers of children who are orphaned and has effectively been used as a poverty alleviation grant for orphans in kinship care.
-The appropriateness and effectiveness of this approach was questioned as far back as 2003, particularly because many children live with kin, whether or not their parents are alive.8 and protection because of abuse or neglect, or because they were awaiting adoption.
-Its rapid expansion since 2003 coincides with the rise in HIV-related orphaning and an implied policy change by the Department of Social Development, which from 2003 started encouraging family members (particularly grandmothers) caring for orphaned children to apply for foster care and the FCG.
-During the subsequent five years, the number of FCGs increased by over 50,000 per year as orphans were brought into the foster care system.
-The increases were greatest in provinces with large numbers of orphaned children: the Eastern Cape, KwaZulu-Natal, Limpopo and Mpumalanga.
+The appropriateness and effectiveness of this approach was questioned as far back as 2003, particularly because many children live with kin, whether or not their parents are alive.8

-The number of FCGs remained stable for many years when foster care applied mainly to children who were in need of care
+The number of FCGs remained stable for many years when foster care applied mainly to children who were in need of care and protection because of abuse or neglect, or because they were